dizys/devops-notes/agile-planning.md

 ### What Size Should A User Story Be?

 - A Story should be small enough to be coded and tested within a single Sprint iteration — ideally just a few days
 - When a Story is too large in scope it is considered to be an **Epic**
 - Backlog items tend to start as Epics when they are lower priority and less defined
 - For sprint planning, Epics should be broken down into smaller stories, but not so small that you have moved into detailed design.

 ### Epics

 - Epics are Stories that are so big, they need to be broken up into smaller Stories
   - A single Story should be smaller than a Sprint
   - Epics are usually larger than a Sprint
 - Epics are a way of grouping Stories with a common goal together
 - Epics can be larger than a Milestone

+## Daily Standup

+Attendees: Scrum Master, Development Team, Product Owner (optional)

+- Occurs every day at the same time and place
+- Called a "standup" because everyone should remain standing during the meeting to keep it short
+  - Timeboxed to 15 minutes
+  - Not a project status meeting — all status should be tabled for later discussion
+- Each team member briefly reports on their work

+### Daily Standup Questions

+Each team member answers three questions:

+1. What did I accomplish the previous day?
+2. What will I work on today?
+3. What blockers or impediments are in my way?

+## Daily Execution

+- Take the next highest priority item from the Sprint Backlog
+- Assign it to yourself
+- Start working on it
+- No one should have more than one story assigned to them unless they are blocked and want to start a second story while waiting
+- When you are finished, move the Story to the Done column

+## Milestones and Burn-downs

+**Milestones** can be created for your project, e.g. Sprint, Beta Drop, Demo, Release 1, etc.

+**Burn-down charts** can be used to measure your progress against a Milestone.

+### Burn-down

+The measurement of Story Points completed vs Story Points remaining for a given Sprint.
+Over time the Story Points remaining should go down, hence the name:
+Burndown.

+## Sprint Review / Playback

+Attendees: Product Owner, Scrum Master, Development Team, (optionally Stakeholders + Customers)

+- Live Demonstration of implemented Stories
+- Product Owner determines if done based on acceptance criteria and those stories are Closed
+- Feedback gets converted into new Product Backlog Stories
+  - This is where iterative development allows the creation of products that couldn’t have been specified up front in a plan-driven approach

+## Sprint Retrospective

+Attendees: Scrum Master, Development Team

+- Team reflects on their progress for the Sprint
+  - What went well? (keep doing)
+  - When did not go well? (stop doing)
+  - What should we change for the next Sprint?
+- This is critical for maintaining a healthy team

+## Vanity Metrics

+- Consider the total number of daily “hits” to your website is 10,000
+- Now what? (what does a "hit" represent?)
+  - Do you really know what actions you took in the past that drove those visitors to you?
+  - Do you really know which actions to take next?
+  - In most cases, I don’t think it’s very helpful

+### Actionable Metric Examples

+- Reduce time-to-market for new features.
+- Increase overall availability of the product.
+- Reduce the time it takes to deploy a software release.
+- Increase the percentage of defects detected in testing before production release.
+- Make more efficient use of hardware infrastructure.
+- Provide performance and user feedback to the product manager in a more timely manner.

+### Top 4 Actionable Metric

+1. **Mean Lead Time**: How long does it take from idea to production?
+2. **Release Frequency**: How often can you deliver changes?
+3. **Change Failure Rate**: How often to changes fail?
+4. **Mean Time to Recovery (MTTR)**: How quickly can you recover from failure?